nixworks/public/news/2006/09/29/README.md

 ##### Eric Hainstock
 ### [ A high school principal is shot to death by 15-year-old Eric Hainstock.
 Principal John Klang of Weston High School in Cazenovia, Wisconsin is shot three times by Hainstock with a gun which he stole from his family home.
 A custodian and others confront the student who is now in police custody. ](/news/2006/09/29/a-high-school-principal-is-shot-to-death-by-15-year-old-eric-hainstock-principal-john-klang-of-weston-high-school-in-cazenovia-wisconsin.md)
-_Context: Weston High School, Wisconsin, Cazenovia, Eric Hainstock_
+_Context: Cazenovia, Eric Hainstock, Weston High School, Wisconsin_

 ##### Gol Transportes Areos
 ### [ Gol Transportes Areos Flight 1907 with 155 passengers onboard collides with a smaller jet in midair, 470 miles south of Manaus, Brazil.
 The Boeing 737-800 wreckage has been found by FAB near Peixoto de Azevedo ](/news/2006/09/29/gol-transportes-aereos-flight-1907-with-155-passengers-onboard-collides-with-a-smaller-jet-in-midair-470-miles-south-of-manaus-brazil-th.md)